miravassor/another-look-guitar-fretboard/README.md

 A ||-|-|-|-|-|-|-|-|-|-|-|-|
 E ||-|-|-|-|-|-|-|-|-|-|-|-|
 ```

+## Quick cheatsheet
+* 1 octave = 12 notes *(C-C#-D-D#-E-F-F#-G-G#-A-A#-B)*
+* The twelve notes of the octave are all the black and white keys in one octave on the piano—form the [chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale)
+* 12 semi-tones in an octave
+* 2 semi-tones = 1 tone

 ## Practical definitions
   Open string : an open string is a string strummed while playing a chord without any finger on that particular string.
-    ex: the E Major triad where only 3 fingers are on strings but all strings are strummed.
+    *ex: the E Major triad where only 3 fingers are on strings but all strings are played.*

 ## Key points
   First, let's focus on the 7 natural notes (aka the white piano keys : C-D-E-F-G-A-B), it will helps reduce the amount of information to grasp.

 ## The 2 semi-tones pattern
-  The 2 semi-tones pattern simply means that the interval between all natural notes is 2 semi-tones (2 semitones = 1 tone) apart, except from B to C and E to F.
+  The 2 semi-tones pattern simply means that the interval between all natural notes is 2 semi-tones apart, except from B to C and E to F.

   1st (E)/ 5th (B)/ 6th (E) strings : "starts" respectively at fret #1 because their previous (root) notes are E - B - E (= one semi-tone from the open string note).